iron-software/IronWord.Examples/how-to/replace-words/README.md

 ## Quickstart: Swift Text Replacement in Word Documents

-Here’s a brief tutorial to demonstrate how you can effortlessly modify text in a Word document using IronWord.
+Here’s a brief tutorial to demonstrate how you can modify text in a Word document using IronWord.
 With just a few lines of C# code, anyone can open a `.DOCX` file, alter specific text, and save the revised document.
-This streamlined method facilitates document automation in environments where Microsoft Office Interop is not an option, perfect for backend systems and web apps.
+This simplified method facilitates document automation in environments where Microsoft Office Interop is not an option, perfect for backend systems and web apps.

 ```csharp
 // Simple Text Replacement Example